chukmunnlee/caddy-openapi/README.md

 ## Using OpenPolicyAgent

-You can enforce policies on routes by adding the `x-policy` field to either at the [OpenAPI3 document](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.1.0.md#schema) level, at the [path item](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.1.0.md#pathItemObject) level or at the (operation)[https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.1.0.md#operationObject) level.
+You can enforce policies on routes by adding the `x-policy` field to either the [OpenAPI3 document](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.1.0.md#schema) level, or the [path item](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.1.0.md#pathItemObject) level or or the (operation)[https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.1.0.md#operationObject) level.

-If a `x-policy` field is added at
+If a `x-policy` field is added at the
-- OpenAPI3 document then the policy will be applied to all path
+- *OpenAPI3 document* then the policy will be applied to all path
-- Path item then the policy will be applied to all methods specified for that path eg `POST`, `GET` to `/api/v1/customer`
+- *Path item* then the policy will be applied to all methods specified for that path eg `POST`, `GET` to `/api/v1/customer`
-- Operation then the policy will only be applied to that operation eg. `GET/api/v1/customer` `x-policy` attribute nested deeper into the
+- *Operation* then the policy will only be applied to that operation eg. `GET/api/v1/customer` `x-policy` attribute nested deeper into the

 The 'deeper' a `x-policy` field, the higher its precedence.

 Assume the following OPA policy file